imthosea/celestialgdx/README.md

 - Base64-related classes
 - Nullability annotations - use jetbrains annotations instead
 - AssetDescriptor.file
+- GLDebugMessageSeverity and related methods
+- SharedLibraryLoader - use LWJGL Platform.get()
+- Seamless cubemaps, since it's not supported by GLES
+- ANGLE GL2 backend

 ### Notes
 - For gdx-controllers, bypass Controllers and create JamepadControllerManager directly instead
 - The Gdx class remains for compatibility, but please don't use them - mutable static constants are questionable for maintainability.
 Use the function constructor in Lwjgl3Application and get the window to initialize your constants
 - GDX GL classes are deprecated.
-Use GL classes from GLFW instead
+Use GL classes from GLFW instead ()

 ### TODO maybe
 - rewrite Sync (fps cap) implementation